preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 .. image:: my-subscriptions-67-channels.png

-2. Click ADD to add a channel.
+2. Click ADD for the channel to subscribe.

 It's also possible that subscription of a channel can be created automatically for specific colleagues or groups, if setup in the channel.